What is Peeing in His Sleep?

 Canines who are developing diabetes may have excessive thirst leading to frequent urination, which in some dogs may mean peeing during sleep.
 Other signs of diabetes may be lethargy and weight loss, despite an increased appetite.

 Drinking a lot of water is a symptom of kidney disease.
-Weakness and disorientation caused by a kidney problem could mean a pet who normally is housetrained may have accidents while asleep.
+Weakness and disorientation caused by a kidney problem could mean a pet who normally is housetrained may start to have accidents.

 What to do if your Dog is Peeing in His Sleep